pulumi/docs/content/blog/esc-versioning-launch/index.md

 ```
 6. Run `esc open <new-environment-name>` to open and confirm that you have imported the right environment version

-Check out Pulumi [ESC CLI documentation](/docs/esc-cli/) for more details on available options and commands.
+Check out the [ESC CLI documentation](/docs/esc-cli/) for more details on available options and commands.

 ### Using the Console

 In your Pulumi Cloud Console,

-1. Open an environment, make a change, and ‘save’
+1. Open an environment, make a change, and click `Save`
-2. Go to the `Versions` Tab and select `Revision History` view to sell the history of changes made to the environment
+2. Go to the `Versions` Tab and select `Revision History` view to see the history of changes made to the environment
-3. Click on a revision to see its details or see the differences between revisions using 'compare revisions'
+3. Click on a revision to see its details or view the differences between revisions using `compare revisions`
 4. Add a tag to a revision by clicking on the Actions menu
-5. Go to ‘Tags’ view and copy the reference to the revision
+5. Go to the `Tags` view and copy the reference to the tag
-6. Create a new environment and import that environment revision using that tag
+6. Create a new environment and import the tag

 <span style="color: red;">**Update Video**</span>
 {{< video title="Pulumi ESC Versioning Demo" src="" autoplay="true" loop="true" >}}